bratislava/bratislava.sk/strapi/README.md

 You need postgres running locally (with correct credentials & databse available).
 The default setup is below, you can override any of the variables by passing them in you `.env.local` file.
 The easiest way to get a postgres db with the right credentials up&running is via `docker-compose.yml` file in the root fo this repo (check the root README).

+### Seeding the database

+It's recommended that you don't start from an empty database, but instead seed with staging or production data.
+Ask in the internal Bratislava team or [follow the docs](https://bratislava.github.io/docs/recipes/load-strapi-db-in-local-dev).
+If you are an open-source contributor, note you do not need this setup for many of frontend-related changes.
+See the next.js project README.

 ### Meilisearch

 We're indexing some of our content in [Meilisearch](https://www.meilisearch.com/).
 We do this using [our fork of strapi-plugin-meilisearch](https://github.com/bratislava/strapi-plugin-meilisearch) - if the credentials within the plugin section of your Strapi UI do not point to a running Meilisearch instance, you'll see an error like this when you start your local server: